Disney closing at least a dozen stores in Canada amid e-commerce push

-Walt Disney Co. is expected to close most of its Canadian stores this summer as part of the company’s broader plan to focus on its e-commerce business and reduce its brick-and-mortar footprint.
+Walt Disney Co. is expected to close most of its Canadian stores this summer as part of its broader plan to focus on its e-commerce business and reduce its brick-and-mortar footprint.

 The mass media and entertainment conglomerate says it’s closing at least 60 stores across North America, including most of its locations in Canada.